 When the borrowers called in, the reps on the phone looked at the note on the profile that said “eligible,” and so they merely repeated the mistake their processing folks did.

-Once that initial mistake happened, it snowballed as nobody at Fed Loans would overturn the previous ruling, probably until the Dept of Education did some kind of a check to review the PSLF determinations made by Fed Loans.
+Once that initial mistake happened, it snowballed as nobody at Fed Loan would overturn the previous ruling.
+Then outgoing officials at the Dept of Education wanted to do one final review of PSLF determinations made by Fed Loan before Trump’s people took over.

 Why This PSLF Lawsuit Probably Doesn’t Affect You